fridgemagnet3/modbus-solis5g/README.md

 This is the app that actually issues Modbus requests to the inverter to retrieve the current solar metrics.
 It then JSON encodes them, using the same naming convention as the Solis API and [sends them out as a broadcast UDP packet](#udp-broadcast) on port 52005.

 To achieve the requirement of cooperating with the Wifi dongle, the application first waits for the next burst of serial traffic on the link (signalling the dongle performing a transaction with the inverter).
 It then waits for a 10s period of inactivity on the bus, ensuring that the dongle has finished.
 At which point it then issues requests to read the necssary registers holding the current solar generation data, which if successful are then sent as a UDP broadcast to the local network.
 It then performs this process twice more, with a 20s wait between each request before then looping back to sync with the wifi dongle.
 Under normal circumstances, this results in the solar displays being updated every 20s.
-I've had it running for a few weeks now and have not seen any problems or seen any evidence of the data retrieved by the dongle becoming corrupted.
-Again, there are some [sample logs in the data section](data/).
+There are some [sample logs in the data section](data/).

 Example usage: